NachoEngine/ML-Agents_GorillaLocomotion/README.md

 ## Disclaimer

-**ML-Agents_GorillaLocomotion** is not affiliated with Another Axiom, creators of GorillaLocomotion.
+I am not affiliated with Another Axiom, creators of GorillaLocomotion.